This profile was current as of 2018, when she was part of the on-campus Kellogg community.

-Sandra Polanía-Reyes (PhD, University College London; PhD, University of Siena), a 2017–18 Kellogg visiting fellow, is assistant professor of economics at Pontifical Xavierian University in Bogotá, Colombia.
+Sandra Polanía-Reyes (PhD, University College London; PhD, University of Siena), a 2017–18 Kellogg visiting fellow, is a visiting assistant professor of economics at the Keough School of Global Affairs.

 Polanía-Reyes is an experimental economist working at the intersection of development and behavioral economics and prosocial behavior.
 Her research comprises design and evaluation of effective behavioral policy interventions in developing countries.
 In particular, she conducts large-scale laboratory economic experiments in the field to study individual preferences and community characteristics that contribute to the common good and help to overcome collective action problems such as social dilemmas and coordination failures.